How a Yale professor’s viral list pressured companies to pull out of Russia

 “They literally did it a day late and a dollar short,” said Malia Lazu, an entrepreneur and former bank executive who teaches at MIT Sloan School of Management.
 “If they were really willing to stick their necks out and take a little more risk, they would have come out strong four weeks earlier when activists were asking them to join the fight.”

 The voting rights campaign was Sonnenfeld’s highest-profile effort until now.
 His next forum will be held in Washington on March 21.
-At the top of the agenda is Gen. Mark A. Milley, chairman of the Joint Chiefs of Staff, who will talk about the corporate response to Russia.
+At the top of the agenda is Gen. Mark A. Milley, chairman of the Joint Chiefs of Staff, who will address the corporate response to Russia.

 “Fortifying world peace, just like fortifying democracy, is absolutely a part of corporate duty,” Sonnenfeld said.